Identifying and Recovering from a Mental Health Crisis

 You should also share that plan with your loved ones so they can take the steps they need to avoid a crisis before it takes over.

 If you suspect a mental health crisis is occurring, you must decide who to call for help or what resources to draw upon.
-Recognize & Rise offers a variety of mental health and wellness tools for individuals in the Tarrant County area, including wellness exercises, support hotlines, and connections with medical clinics or support programs.
+Recognize & Rise offers a variety of mental health and wellness tools for individuals in the Tarrant County area, including wellness exercises and support hotlines.

 It can be very difficult to realize that you are in the throes of a crisis when it occurs.
 But above all else, remember that you aren’t alone: people can and will stand by you if you reach out for help.